ApiLogicServer/Docs/docs/Tutorial.md

 &nbsp;

-> **Key Takeway -  Logic:** Multi-table Derivation and Constraint Rules, Extensible with Python
+> **Key Takeway -  Logic:** Multi-table Derivations and Constraint Rules, Extensible with Python
 <br><br>Rules are:
 <br>1. **Declared** in your IDE - 40X more concise
 <br>2. **Activated** on server start